tisutisu/Automation/README.md

 # Automation
-Its a automation framework implementation using python
+Its an automation framework implementation using python